 - Just screen name: Videomaster.
 (2018, December 3).
 Title time [Video file].
 Retrieved at www.fakewebsite.com

 - Streaming video: Allen, T., et. al. (Producers).
 (2017).
 The story of Diana [Streaming video].
 Retrieved from http://www.netflix.com

 You are simply breaking down the who, what and when.
 Simple as that.

 Citing Online Videos from a Website in MLA

 Videos aren’t just used by those in social sciences, humanities papers will use them too.
-This is why MLA also breaks down how to cite a video file.
+This is why MLA also breaks down how to cite a video file in the works cited list.
 First, the components: